ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 [Linux Kernel Style
 Guide](https://www.kernel.org/doc/Documentation/process/coding-style.rst)

-The recomended way to avoid that is to refrain from or delay attempting to access the content of an option value, as explained in the next sub section.
+The recommended way to avoid that is to refrain from or delay attempting to access the content of an option value, as explained in the next sub section.

 ### Using on `Option.map` and `Option.bind`